CrazySchrodingersCat/quiz/README.md

 # QUIZ.
-Iplementation with Open Travia Database
+Iplementation of Open Travia Database

-A Java web application for answering trivia questions.
+A full-stack web application with a Java backend and an Angular frontend for answering trivia questions.

 ## Table of Contents